Aintree Racecourse

-Aintree Racecourse is a racecourse in Aintree, Metropolitan Borough of Sefton, Merseyside, England, bordering the city of Liverpool.
+Aintree Racecourse is a racecourse in Aintree, Merseyside, England, near to Liverpool.
 The racecourse is the venue for the Grand National steeplechase, which takes place annually in April over three days.
-Aintree also holds meetings in May and June (both on Friday evenings), October (Sunday), November and December (both Saturdays).
+Aintree also holds meetings in May, October (Sunday), November and December (both Saturdays).

+The Aintree Racecourse had suffered three major disruptions in post-war history, starting with the 1993 Grand National due to a series of false starts and no winner was announced, followed by the 1997 Grand National, postponed to Monday because of an IRA bomb threat and the 2023 Grand National was delayed due to Animal Rights protesters.

 History of the course

 Horse racing was popular in Liverpool from at least Tudor times, In the 18th century Nicholas Blundell organised races on the sands at Crosby.

 In 1829, William Lynn, the owner of the Waterloo Hotel in Ranelagh Street, Liverpool, approached the Second Earl of Sefton, William Philip Molyneux, whose nickname was 'Lord Dashalong', about leasing land to organise flat racing.

 Lord Sefton liked racing, so he agreed.
 He laid the foundation stone on 7 February 1829, and placed a container of sovereigns inside the footings.
-Lynn built a grandstand in time for the first meeting at Aintree racecourse on 7 July 1829.
-The opening race was the Croxteth Stakes over 1 mile 2 furlongs, and was won by Mufti.
+Lynn built a grandstand in time for the first meeting at Aintree racecourse on 7 July 1829, designed by John Foster Jr. The opening race was the Croxteth Stakes over 1 mile 2 furlongs, and was won by Mufti.
 In 1835 Lynn organised hurdle racing, which was a great success, especially when a well-known, rider, Captain Martin Becher, agreed to take part and rode a horse named Vivian to two victories.
 The story goes that Becher told Lynn about the Great St. Albans Steeplechase, a four-mile point-to-point race across country, which was first run in 1830.
 This caught Lynn's imagination and he decided that he wanted a similar race at Aintree.

 With Becher's help Lynn organised the Liverpool Grand Steeplechase, first run on 29 February 1836.
 There were ten runners, to be ridden by gentlemen riders only, all carrying twelve stone, with the winner, sold if demanded. for two hundred sovereigns.
 Captain Becher (after whom Becher's Brook is named) rode The Duke to victory.
 The winner was owned by Mr Sirdfield, landlord of the George Inn at Great Crosby.
 Some racing historians regard this 1836 race as the first Grand National, but most favour the 1839 event as the inaugural one.
 The Duke won again in 1837, Sir William in 1838.
 There is even some disagreement as to the venue for the 1836 to 1838 races, with the nearby Maghull (which was opened in 1827 by a landowner, John Formby) having its supporters.